-ANSWER: Defendant lacks knowledge or information sufficient to form a belief about the truth of the allegations in this paragraph.
+ANSWER: Defendant lacks sufficient information or knowledge to form a belief as to the truth of the allegations contained in this paragraph.

 18. The Colt SP1, often mis-called the AR15, was first released by Cold in 1964, with standard 20 round magazines, by about the 1970s, 30 round magazines had become standard.